MicrosoftDocs/azure-devops-docs/docs/test/create-a-test-plan.md

 For test suites, other actions are tracked in the **Test Suite Audit** field.
 For example, adding and removing test cases from a test suite are tracked in this field.

-You can export test plans, test suites, and test cases.
+Export test plans, test suites, and test cases.

 ::: moniker range=">=azure-devops-2020"
 Select **Export test cases to CSV**.